-During Years 7 & 8, students receive 12 double lessons per year in this subject.
+During Years 7 & 8, students receive 12 double lessons per year.
 These lessons teach students skills in drama and performance as well as introducing skill areas relevant for GCSE, such as lighting and stage management.

 The aim of Key Stage 3 is to develop students’ awareness of the basic elements of creating, performing and evaluating.
 This is done mainly through practical work, using a variety of stimulus themes including anti-bullying, disasters of the world and evacuation.